 Workshop presenters bring singular expertise to these sessions by addressing specific topics in a highly focused format.

-These workshops, presented at the end of the semester, are intended to assist students with their final assignments, exams, papers, and projects.
+Eleventh Hour workshops, presented at the end of the semester, are intended to assist students with their final assignments, exams, papers, and projects.